International Mother Language Day: Observances

-UNESCO chooses a theme for each International Mother Language Day, and sponsors related events at its Paris headquarters.
+UNESCO chooses a theme for each International Mother Language Day and sponsors related events at its Paris headquarters.
 In 2008, the International Year of Languages began on International Mother Language Day.
-It is celebrated in Chile, Russia, the Philippines, Egypt and Canada.
+It is celebrated in Chile, Russia, the Philippines, Egypt, and Canada.

 Bangladesh

 Bangladeshis celebrate International Mother Language Day by placing flowers at the Martyrs' Monument and its replicas.
 A public holiday in the country since 1953, it is also known as Shohid Dibôsh (Martyr Day).
 On 17 November 1999, the UNESCO General Conference recognized 21 February as International Mother Language Day.
-Bangladeshis organize social gatherings honoring their language and culture, hold literary competitions, draw alpana on the roads, eat festive meals and listen to songs.
+Bangladeshis organize social gatherings honoring their language and culture, hold literary competitions, draw alpana on the roads, eat festive meals, and listen to songs.
 Bangla Academy arranges Ekushey Book Fair in Dhaka for the whole month of February.

 Canada

-International Mother Language Day was introduced to the Parliament of Canada for recognition by Matthew Kellway on 5 February 2014 as a private member's bill, C-573.
+International Mother Language Day was introduced to the Parliament of Canada for recognition by Matthew Kellway on 5 February 2014 as a private member's bill, C-573; however, it was never debated and failed to become law.

 In 2015, British Columbia and Manitoba issued proclamations observing International Mother Language Day on 21 February.

 Edmonton observed International Mother Language Day on 21 February 2017.

-Edmonton Ekushey observed by Bangladesh Heritage & Ethnic Society and Diverse Edmonton with due respect in Edmonton on 23 February 2020.
+Edmonton Ekushey was observed by Bangladesh Heritage & Ethnic Society and Diverse Edmonton with due respect in Edmonton on 23 February 2020.

+In December 2021, Independent Senators Group member Mobina Jaffer introduced and sponsored Bill S-214, An Act to establish International Mother Language Day, in the Senate.
+In March 2022, Ken Hardie sponsored Bill S-214 in the House of Commons, and it passed into law on 15 June 2022.

 India

-As part of Digital India initiative, digitized content will be made available in the country's 22 scheduled languages and extended to India's other 234 recognized languages.
+As part of the Digital India initiative, digitized content will be made available in the country's 22 scheduled languages and extended to India's other 234 recognized languages.
 Digitization began in June 2016 through the Bharatavani Project at the Central Institute of Indian Languages in Mysore, and by February 2017 content in 60 Indian languages had been made available free of charge.